Today's Articles

 The International Association of Black Professional Fire Fighters is Founded

 The I.A.B.P.F.F.
-Connecticut convention produced their constitution and their proposed structure was adopted.
-The I.A.B.P.F.F. ensures that Black and minority fire department officials become full partners in the leadership and decision-making arenas of the fire service through their Preamble, Purpose & Aims, and Memberships.
+Connecticut convention produced its constitution, and its proposed structure was adopted.
+Through its Preamble, Purpose & Aims, and Memberships, the I.A.B.P.F.F. ensures that Black and minority fire department officials become full partners in the leadership and decision-making arenas of the fire service.

 The I.A.B.P.F.F. contains seven active regions, they are: